WHAT YOU SHOULD KNOW:

 Crohn disease is an inflammatory disease of the digestive system.
 Crohn disease causes the lining of your intestines to become inflamed.
 The lining of your mouth, esophagus, or stomach may also be affected by Crohn disease.

 - Medicines may be used to decrease inflammation in your digestive tract.
 You may need antibiotics to treat or prevent an infection and antidiarrheal medicine to decrease diarrhea.
 Immunosuppressants may also be given to slow your immune system.

 Keep a record of everything you eat and drink.
 Include any symptoms the food or drink causes or makes worse.
 You may need to avoid certain foods.
 Dairy, alcohol, hot spices, and high-fiber foods are common examples of foods that may worsen your symptoms.
-Your PHP may recommend that you take vitamins or minerals.
-Always ask your PHP before you take vitamins or nutritional supplements.
+Your healthcare provider may recommend that you take vitamins or minerals.
+Always ask your healthcare provider before you take vitamins or nutritional supplements.

 Do not smoke:

 If you smoke, it is never too late to quit.
 Quitting may help decrease active periods.
-Ask your PHP for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.